agarthetiger/hint/README.md

 ## Project status

-This is currently a POC project I'm using to see what I find useful and how I want the project to develop.
+This product is in nearly daily use by me, and probably me alone.
 For all intents and purposes this tool is completely unsupported.
 I make no guarantees about backwards compatibility or commitment to responding to issues or PRs.
 It is a personal project which I'm happy to share, as open source software licensed with the MIT license if you find it useful and/or want any changes I would suggest forking this repo.

 ## Installation